wdawson/okta.github.io/_source/_posts/2018-12-26-react-native-android-play-store.md

 export default App;
 ```

-`App` is now a [JavaScript ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), and there is now a `render()` method which returns the JSX.
+`App` is now a [JavaScript ES6 class](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes), and it has a `render()` method which returns the JSX.

 Reload the emulator/app (in the emulator you can use R+R) and it should still render as before.